jackrobertscott/authpack-client-190806/documents/api/Scopes.md

 - created `Date`: time of creation.
 - updated `Date`: time of last update.
 - name `string`: full name.
-- email `string`: valid email address.
-- scopename `string`: unique code.
+- code `string`: used to identify scope in code.
+- description `string`: describe the scope's permissions.
-- password `string`: encrypted string.
+- scopeId `string`: the parent of the scope.
-- avatar `string?`: url pointing to the scopes avatar image.
 - data `object?`: developer assigned attributes.

 ## Create a scope